rushi3412/tried_problems/README.md

 /*
-find the first occurence of the arrray using binary search
+find the last occurence of the arrray using binary search
 input:
 4 2
 1 2 2 2